Little House on the Prairie: Little House on the Prairie (ABC miniseries, 2005)

-Little House on the Prairie (Netflix series, 2025)
+Little House on the Prairie (Netflix series, 2026–present)

 On January 29, 2025, Netflix announced a new series based on the Little House on the Prairie books written by Laura Ingalls Wilder with CBS Studios in association with Anonymous Content Studios that had been in the works since 2020.
 The executive producer and showrunner is Rebecca Sonnenshine.
 Executive producers are Joy Gorman Wettels for Joy Coalition, Trip Friendly (Little House on the Prairie: The Legacy of Laura Ingalls Wilder) for Friendly Family Productions, Dana Fox, and Susanna Fogel.
-Trip Friendly is the son of Ed Friendly, executive producer of the original Little House on the Prairie TV series that aired from 1974-1983.
+Trip Friendly is the son of Ed Friendly, executive producer of the original Little House on the Prairie TV series that aired from 1974 to 1983.

+The series premiered on July 9, 2026.

 Stage adaptation

 A musical version of the Little House books premiered at the Guthrie Theater, Minnesota on July 26, 2008.
 The musical has music by Rachel Portman and lyrics by Donna DiNovelli and is directed by Francesca Zambello with choreography by Michele Lynch.
 The cast includes Melissa Gilbert as "Ma".
 The musical began a US national tour in October 2009.